Ray Horton: Early life

 In 1978, Horton graduated early from Mount Tahoma High School in Tacoma, Washington, where he was a prep All-American.
-In 1999, he was named to the second-team defense of the Washington High-School Football Team Of The Century by the Seattle Times newspaper.
+In 1999, he was named to the second-team defense of the Washington High School Football Team Of The Century by the Seattle Times newspaper.

 College career

-Horton accepted a football scholarship from the University of Washington, where he played as a cornerback and special teams from 1980 to 1982 after a redshirt year.
+Horton accepted a football scholarship from the University of Washington, where he played as a cornerback and on special teams from 1980 to 1982 after a redshirt year.
 As a sophomore, he started 9 games.
-As a junior, he was a first-team All-Pac 10 selection and honorable-mention All-American.
+As a junior, he was a first-team All-Pac 10 selection and honorable mention All-American.
 In his last year, he started 9 games, missing 3 contests with an ankle injury (where he was replaced by Vince Newsome).

 He finished as a three-year starter with 10 career interceptions, 22 passes defensed, including 14 (school record) in 1981 and played in two Rose Bowls.
 He was also one of the top punt returners in the nation.

 Professional career

 Cincinnati Bengals

 Horton was selected by the Cincinnati Bengals in the second round (53rd overall) of the 1983 NFL draft.
 He also was selected by the Los Angeles Express in the third round (25th overall) of the 1983 USFL draft.
 Horton decided to sign with the Bengals.

 He earned the job as a starting cornerback with Cincinnati by the second game of the season (5 starts), finishing with a franchise rookie record 5 interceptions, including one returned for a touchdown.
 The next year, Horton was named the regular starter at right cornerback after the retirement of Ken Riley, posting 66 tackles and 3 interceptions, including one returned for a touchdown.

-In 1986, he was passed on the depth chart by rookie Lewis Billups and was moved to the nickel back role, making 55 tackles and one interception as the Bengals barely missed the playoffs despite finishing 10-6.
+In 1986, he was passed on the depth chart by rookie Lewis Billups and was moved to the nickelback role, making 55 tackles and one interception as the Bengals barely missed the playoffs despite finishing 10-6.
 In 1987, Horton started 8 games, while replacing an injured Louis Breeden, tallying 53 tackles.

-In 1988, he was moved to safety and played mainly nickel back.
+In 1988, he was moved to safety and played mainly nickelback.
 He recorded 26 tackles, 3 interceptions and one sack as the Bengals won their second AFC Championship.
 In Super Bowl XXIII, after being up 13–6 over the San Francisco 49ers at the beginning of the fourth quarter, driving from the Bengals 10-yard line, quarterback Joe Montana threw a pass towards Billups that he dropped in the end zone.
 On the next play, the 49ers scored a touchdown, tying the game at 13.
 Towards the game's conclusion, Montana threw a 10-yard touchdown pass to John Taylor who was being covered by Horton, for a 20–16 lead with 34 seconds left and the eventual championship.
 He also was the team's punt returner during the game.